dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 The lab instructions tell you how to use a tool named `markovify` to generate random sentences.
 Work through the examples it contains and record your five best random tweets.

+1. (Pride and Prejudice mixed with Hamlet): "I understand you not my meaning: but breath his faults so quaintly, That they are not the skill Ham."

+2. (Trump Tweets and Hamlet): "Let’s Make America Great Again! https://t.co/DGMxQYUm7s We need her to heauen, And to my heart; in grace whereof, No iocond health that Denmarke drinkes to Hamlet."
+3. (Just trump tweet, my favorite one haha): America is supposed to think?”
+4. (Trump Tweet and hamlet): A robust economy will continue to rise againe:
+5. (Trump and Tao): Everyone of those people who screw you.” – Trump Never Give Up.

 ## Predictive Keyboards

 [Botnik](https://botnik.org/) is a group that uses predictve text to make humor products.
 Some of their work includes: